Faculty Grants Handbook

 I. Proposal Preparation

 Funding is available from government and private sources to support such activities as research, travel, equipment, publication, course development, conferences, and seminars.
 The application process is often lengthy and highly competitive.
 It is, therefore, advisable to start searching for funding and developing applications well before a project will begin.

-Faculty members who wish to seek funding for their individual projects should contact the Director or Manager of Sponsored Research as early in the process as possible.
+Faculty members who wish to seek funding for their individual projects should contact the Director or Associate Director of Sponsored Research as early in the process as possible.
 Before submission to external agencies, all sponsored research proposals must be reviewed by the Office of Institutional Funding and approved by the Provost and Dean of the Faculty.

 This review process is important because it: 1) ensures that proposals and projects adhere to all relevant policies; 2) alerts internal administrative offices that funds may be coming in so they can respond knowledgeably to representatives from grant agencies who may have questions about financial arrangements; 3) facilitates the work of the Office of Institutional Funding in finding other possible sources of funding for faculty research efforts; 4) prevents potential conflicts in terms of limited submissions or longer term fundraising efforts; and 5) provides a key indicator of research effort and productivity.

 The Office of Institutional Funding specializes in researching grant opportunities and can perform a personalized search for funding sources.
 The Office posts information about grant deadlines on our website along with other important information and required forms.
 In addition, regular email newsletters/notifications about current funding opportunities are sent to faculty who subscribe.
 Interested subscribers can send an email to firstname.lastname@example.org requesting these notifications.